james-jory/amazon-personalize-developer-guide/doc_source/event-values-types.md

     recipe_arn = "arn:aws:personalize:::recipe/aws-recipe-name"
    ```

 1. Call the [CreateSolution](API_CreateSolution.md) API\.
-If you want to specify the event type, for example `“purchase”`, set it in ther the `eventType` parameter\.
+If you want to specify the event type, for example `“purchase”`, set it in the `eventType` parameter\.
 If you want to specify an event value, for example `10`, set it in the `eventValueThreshold` parameter\.
 You can also specify both an event type and an event value\.

    ```
    import boto3